agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

   test1 = myFun 41

-By default, this example is accepted by Agda, but if ``--no-qualified-instances`` is enabled you have to open the module ``Instances`` first:
+By default, this example is accepted by Agda, but if :option:`--no-qualified-instances` is enabled you have to open the module ``Instances`` first:

 ::